openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 ### Data Transformation function

-Every training pipeline consumes data structure to feed the model, which is different from pipeline to pipeline.
-Thus NNCF introduces the data transformation function, providing the interface to adapt the user dataset format to the NNCF format.
+Model input structure differs from one pipeline to another.
+Thus NNCF introduces the interface to adapt the user dataset format to the NNCF format.
+This interface is called data transformation function.

 Every backend has own return value format for transformation function.
 It is based on the input structure of backend inference framework.